Flight cancellation and delay: Compensation

 Flights from the EU are universally covered by Regulation (EC) No 261/2004 regardless of where the operating carrier is headquartered.
 This requires airlines to pay a lump-sum compensation of up to €600 to each affected passenger if the flight is cancelled on short notice or delayed by more than three hours on arrival (four hours for long-haul flights).
 In effect, this means that an airline can still be required to pay passengers compensation under Regulation (EC) No 261/2004 even though it does not maintain a head or branch office in Europe.
+Compensation eligibility typically requires that the passenger arrives at their final destination at least three hours later than scheduled, unless extraordinary circumstances apply.

 Besides, flights to the EU from other countries are also covered by said regulation if the airline carrying out the flight is based in a member state of the European Union.
 Therefore, a flight departing London to New York on American Airlines is subjected to the regulation, whereas the return journey on the same airline is not.
 On the other hand, if a flight from New York to London was operated by an EU carrier, such as Lufthansa or Air France, Regulation (EC) No 261/2004 would apply.

 Following the transition period after the UK's withdrawal from the European Union, it is no longer treated as a member state under Regulation (EC) No 261/2004 but as a third country like the US.
 However, the European Union (Withdrawal) Act 2018 that came into force on 30 December 2020 retained EU legislation hitherto directly applicable and incorporated it into British domestic law.
 Likewise, the CJEU's jurisdiction on the Regulation (EC) No 261/2004 up until the end of 2020 was converted into British case law through the same statute.
 Consequently, passengers travelling to and from Great Britain continue to enjoy the same legal protection on their flights as before when the country was still a member of the European Union.

 Only a few other states like India and Canada have implemented passenger rights that afford lump-sum compensations to travellers suffering significant flight disruptions as well.
 Yet, respective entitlements are generally limited to cases of severe irregularities caused by the operating airline's own negligence.
 Hence, such provisions afford an inferior level of protection to passengers compared to European standards.